City Council Priorities

 The City of Springfield asks our local delegation to introduce and support language to once again allow municipal courts that utilize community service in lieu of traditional sentencing obtain program cost recovery from non-indigent probationers.
 We also support amendments that limit municipal liability for these programs.

 Chronic Nuisance Properties and Dangerous Buildings

-- Provide Accelerated Abatement Process for Chronic Nuisances – The City of Springfield asks our local delegation to introduce and support a bill that will allow a single, one-year notice for the abatement of tall grass and weed nuisances to more expeditiously address chronic violation locations.
+- Allowing a single, one-year notice for the abatement of tall grass and weed nuisances to more expeditiously address chronic violation locations;